-Coefficient of Friction (COF) is the maximum value of the frictional force divided by the normal force.
+Coefficient of friction (COF) is the maximum value of the frictional force divided by the normal force.

-Coefficient of Friction (COF) testing is used for a variety of materials from lubricants, to films and household items (ceramic tiles) to determine the frictional characteristics of a material.
+Coefficient of friction testing is used for a variety of materials from lubricants, to films to household items (ceramic tiles) to determine the frictional characteristics of a material.
 It is generally determined to be the ease by which two surfaces (often of different materials) slide against each other.
 It is the maximum value of the frictional force divided by the normal force.
 The dimensionless value of the COF is the ratio of the force required to slide the surface to the force perpendicular to the surface.
 A low COF indicates that the surfaces are smoother, e.g. less resistant to a sliding motion.
 Polymers used for film production are usually tested dry against a sled with a calibrated load.